Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Ichorroot Expanse.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

+Swamp-fungus mire choking with rot, decay, and oozing life.
 A realm of endless rot, oozes, and fungal overgrowth.